A lot or a little?

-Parent need to know that this dramedy based on a play by Tyler Perry is both gritty and righteous.
-Although, like Perry's other films, it ends on a decidedly optimistic (if unsurprising) note, the main character is an iffy role model throughout much of the movie -- she smokes, drinks, and shows no compassion toward her sister’s young children, who all need her help.
+Parent need to know that Tyler Perry's I Can Do Bad All By Myself is a dramedy based on a play by Tyler Perry that is both gritty and righteous.
+Although, like Perry's other films, it ends on a decidedly optimistic (if unsurprising) note.
+The main character is an iffy role model throughout much of the movie -- she smokes, drinks, and shows no compassion toward her sister’s young children, who all need her help.
 The movie also examines the tragic toll of child abuse and includes a scene of near-sexual assault on a teenage girl.

 What's the story?

-When her mother dies, leaving her to care for her defiant niece (Hope Olaide Wilson) and two nephews, April (Taraji P. Henson) wants to do nothing more than hide.
+In TYLER PERRY'S I CAN DO BAD ALL BY MYSELF, April (Taraji P. Henson) wants to do nothing more than hide when her mother dies, leaving her to care for her defiant niece (Hope Olaide Wilson) and two nephews.
 April thinks that she's been doing "fine" on her own -- singing at a nightclub, swilling booze when her set’s over, and coddling her married, surly boyfriend (Brian J. White).
 But her mother’s pastor (Marvin Winans) and neighbor (Gladys Knight), and her bartender friend (Mary J. Blige) won’t let her stay astray, and neither will her new roommate, Sandino (Adam Rodriguez), a soulful carpenter who’s repairing April's home for room and board.
 (Madea, played by Perry, naturally makes a pivotal appearance.)
 Ultimately, April must want to change -- not just for everybody else, but also for herself.